 Tip 3 //

-I hope you learned exactly how to organize paper clutter in your home and are excited to get it all decluttered!
+I hope you learned exactly how to organize paperwork in your home and are excited to get it all decluttered!
 If you have any questions, let me know below in the comments.

 Keeping your papers organized isn’t difficult when you have a simple system in place.
 Pair that with consistency, and you’ll never have to worry about paper clutter again!

-If you enjoyed this post, be sure to subscribe via email using the below form that leads into a Tidy Home Challenge that will help you declutter and organize other areas within your home!
+If you enjoyed this post, be sure to take my Tidy Home Challenge that will help you declutter and organize other areas within your home!